Chthonolasius/Starbase/README.md

 # Starbase

 I put at your disposal the blueprints free of charge, you can improve it, share it or make proposals for improvement.
-All ship are made by Kingkong.
+All ships are made by Kingkong.
-So if you want to do donation to help.
+So if you want to make donation to help.

 You can find all there ships on the appropriate file with technical description to understand how it work